-Emphysema: Lung damage allows air to be trapped in the lungs in this form of COPD.
-Difficulty blowing air out is its hallmark.
+- Emphysema.
+Lung damage allows air to be trapped in your lungs in this form of COPD.
+Trouble blowing air out is its hallmark.

-Acute bronchitis: A sudden infection of the airways, usually by a virus.
+- Acute bronchitis.This sudden infection of your airways is usually caused by a virus.

 Lung Diseases Affecting the Air Sacs (Alveoli)